7 Wedding Colour Palettes That Will Define 2026

 Pastel floral arch with lavender lilac and blush at garden estate ceremony

 The Regency revival is here and I am living for it.
 Lavender, lilac, blush, peach, and butter yellow — all mixed together in a soft, dreamy cloud of colour that looks like a watercolour painting come to life.
-Ottawa Wedding Magazine confirmed this is landing hard in Canadian markets, driven by period drama aesthetics and a collective craving for softness after years of bold, saturated palettes.
+Wedding publications are confirming this is landing hard, driven by period drama aesthetics and a collective craving for softness after years of bold, saturated palettes.
+This palette feels like relief — like someone exhaled.

 • Key colours: Lavender, Lilac, Blush, Peach, Butter Yellow